Mobile phone provider Giffgaff has recently announced another ‘Goodybag Refresh’, upping the call and data limit on many of its most popular packages.

 What if I don’t use much data?

-Although Giffgaff has doubled the data on these packages, its lowest data packages did not receive a boost.
+Although Giffgaff has doubled the data on its higher data packages, its lowest data packages did not receive a boost.

 The latest research also shows that the average user needs less than 3GB per month.
 If you are someone who doesn’t use mobile data often, it might be worth looking at the smallest data packages.

-Other providers such as Asda Mobile (2GB for £7pm) and Tesco Mobile (1GB for £7.50) also offer cheap low-data packages and are well worth taking a look at.
+Other providers such as Asda Mobile (2.5GB for £7pm) and Tesco Mobile (2GB for £7.50) also offer cheap low-data packages and are well worth taking a look at.

 Read our guide on how to keep track of your data to make sure you don’t pay expensive out-of-bundle charges.